Lyon & Healy

-Lyon & Healy Harps, Inc. is an American musical instrument manufacturer based in Chicago, Illinois and is a subsidiary of Salvi Harps.
+Lyon & Healy Harps, Inc. is an American musical instrument manufacturer based in Chicago, Illinois and is a subsidiary of Salvi Harps, but also has a layered corporate structure.
 Today best known for concert harps, the company's Chicago headquarters and manufacturing facility contains a showroom and concert hall.
 George W. Lyon and Patrick J. Healy began the company in 1864 as a sheet music shop.
 By the end of the 19th century, they manufactured a wide range of musical instruments—including not only harps, but pianos, guitars, mandolins, banjos, ukuleles and various brass and other percussion instruments.

 Today, Lyon & Healy harps are widely played by professional musicians, since they are one of the few makers of harps for orchestral use—which are known as concert harps or pedal harps.
 Lyon & Healy also makes smaller folk harps or lever harps (based on traditional Irish and Scottish instruments) that use levers to change string pitch instead of pedals.
 In the 1980s, Lyon & Healy also began to manufacture electroacoustic harps and, later, solid body electric harps.